rtsketo/SakuraStats-PC/README.md

 ## Files

-site: Example site.<br>
 src: Application's source code.<br>
-bin: Compiled.
+bin: Compiled JAR.
 The files need to be in application's root folder.<br>
-lib: Depedencies.
+lib: Dependencies.
 The whole folder needs to be in application's root folder.<br>
+site: Example site.<br>